 Disclaimer :-

-• This tool is made for educational & research purpose only.
-Use it with/on systems or networks you own or have permission from the owner.
-I shall not be held responsible for whatsoever you do with this tool.
+This tool is designed for educational and research purposes only.
+Use it only on systems or networks you own or with the owner’s permission.
+You are solely responsible for how you use this tool; I take no responsibility for your actions.

 Also Read: